 Therefore in most cases there are no specific deadlines for submitting your application.
 You can state your preferred start date on your application, although this will need to be confirmed by the academic department.

 You should leave yourself plenty of time between applying and your start date in which to make arrangements to come to Sheffield if we make you an offer, particularly if you are an International applicant and need to arrange a student visa.

 How long does it take for a decision to be made?

 This varies from department to department.
 As a rough guide it would normally be six weeks.

-UK Students (full- or part-time) who wish to pursue part of their programme of research away from the University must gain faculty approval.
+UK students who wish to pursue part of their programme of research away from the University, and EU and International students who do not qualify for the Remote Location scheme, must submit, through their academic department, a case for faculty approval.

-For more detailed information on these schemes please see our Research away from the University pages:
+For more detailed information please see our Research Away from the University pages: